 Rating Rating 1.
-Instructional proficiency in speech, organization of material, style of presentation, stimulation of critical thinking 6 Developing appropriate course content, curriculum, and/or teaching materials 2.
-In-depth knowledge of content area 7 Creating/implementing appropriate instruments for student assessment 3.
-Current/proven pedagogical practices 8 Adapts/enhances course content based on feedback 4.
-Interacting with students outside of classroom setting 9).
-5. Engaging advisees regularly 1 0.

-This faculty member was observed in his/her classroom on the following dates:
+Instructional proficiency in speech, organization of material, style of presentation, stimulation of critical thinking 6.
+Developing appropriate course content, curriculum, and/or teaching materials 2.
+7. Creating/implementing appropriate instruments for student assessment 3.
+Current/proven pedagogical practices 8.
+Adapts/enhances course content based or feedback 4.
+Interacting with students outside of classroom setting 9.
+5. Engaging advisees regularly 10. Γhis fac ulty member was observed in their classroom on t the followin g da tes: ulty member was observed in their classroom on t tes: Date • This fac Date Date Date by

-Date by

-Date by

-Date by

-Date by